lauwurence/kqueue_blender/README.md

 ![image](https://github.com/user-attachments/assets/fc5a8bfc-e99e-4699-b25b-9f8eb8a986d4)

 ## What can it do:
-1. Save and load files.
+1. Save and load kQueue project files.
 2. Fetch and cache Blender project data.
 3. Render specific frame ranges, override render settings.
-4. Turn screens off.
+5. Turn screens off.
-5. Shutdown PC on complete.
+6. Shutdown PC on complete.
+7. (TODO:) Render frames that were not rendered.

 ## Installation:
 Required libraries: PyQt5 (to draw the UI), psutil (to kill processes), pygame (to play sounds).